ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

   `django.core.cache.backends.redis.RedisCache` and `LOCATION` to the URL of the Redis instance.

-  Session data is stored as key/value pairs in the Redis store with the name of the key including `django.contrib.sessions.cache` and can be managed using the :program:`redis-cli` utility.
+  Sessions are stored as key/value pairs in the Redis store with the name of the key including `django.contrib.sessions.cache` and can be managed using the :program:`redis-cli` utility.
 Assuming a default local Redis store, the following command can be used to delete all the Redis keys associated with